AbrarAnwar/abraranwar.github.io/items/_posts/2019-06-22-brainslam.md

 tech_report: https://www.osti.gov/biblio/1569159-brainslam

 ---
-Brain-inspired approaches to navigation and localization are explored in a noisy, data-sparse environment for a hypersonic glide vehicle.
-Rotation invariant feature representation methods are explored to increase accuracy and reduce map storage.
+We explore using brain-inspired approaches to navigation and localization in a noisy, data-sparse environment for a hypersonic glide vehicle.
+Rotation invariant feature representations are used to increase accuracy and reduce map storage